jjulian61/MA-705-Final-Project/README.md

 I did my project on the Top 40 Most Expensive Condo Listings in NYC on Zillow

-I wanted to put this data into a dashboard, and examine these properties in a way that Zillow, or any other websites that listed them may have missed
+I wanted to examine these properties in a way that Zillow may have missed I specifically wanted to alleviate the problem of only a few properties being visible at once on the scroll bar.
+So, I created a dashboard that simulataneously displays displays all relevant properties and their info.

+Preparation Steps